allan-cais/besunny-ai/README.md

-# Sunny.ai - Intelligent Workspace
+# BeSunny.ai - Intelligent Workspace

 A modern, intelligent development workspace built with React, TypeScript, and Supabase.